scalefactory/hcdl/README.md

 key published by HashiCorp.

-If a GPG key isn't present and you still wish to use the tool, you will be required to explicitly disable the signature verification.
+If a GPG key isn't present and you still wish to use the tool, you will be required to explicitly disable the signature verification with the `--no-verify-signature` flag.

 <!-- links -->
 [FreeBSD]: https://www.freebsd.org/